 Women in general have lots of marketable business skills, like communication skills, management skills, social skills and the list goes on.
 Spend a little time to cultivate your skills and learn to make some serious money with them.

 - Take an online class or a course at your local college

-- Mentor, teach or tutor others (nothing makes you an expert like teaching)
+- Mentor, teach, or tutor others (nothing makes you an expert like teaching)

 Once you believe in yourself and your mission, the increase in skills will easily follow.
-Experiment within your area of expertise by opening an Etsy shop, Amazon store or rent a booth at your local trade show.
+Experiment within your area of expertise by opening an Etsy shop, Amazon store, or rent a booth at your local trade show.

 3. Manage your time effectively

-We are constantly juggling family responsibilities, household chores, long check lists and financial decisions on a daily basis.
-When it comes to managing multiple projects, women are some of the best people for the job.
+We are constantly juggling family responsibilities, household chores, long to-do lists, and financial decisions on a daily basis.
+Thankfully, when it comes to managing multiple projects, women are some of the best people for the job.

 How to manage your time better: